curityio/signicat-authenticator/README.rst

 Requirements for Building from Source
 """""""""""""""""""""""""""""""""""""

 The source code is written entirely in `Kotlin <http://kotlinlang.org/>`_.
 It can be compiled using Maven 3.
 For this to succeed, however, the `Signicat Connector for Java <https://support.signicat.com/display/S2/Signicat+Connector+for+Java>`_ needs to be installed into a Maven repository which is accessible during compilation.
-The `POM <pom.xml>`_ may need to be updated depending on the Maven Coordinates (Group, Artifact, Version) used during installation.
+A stub implementation of that library is available under the ``java-connector/`` directory.
+Run ``mvn -f java-connector/pom.xml install`` to install the stub JAR in the local Maven repository.

 Refer to the `Maven guide for information about installing third-party JARs <https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html>`_.
-Once the Signicat Connector's JAR and its associated OpenSAML version are installed, the project can be compiled from a shell by issuing a command like this: ``mvn package``.
+Once the Signicat Connector's JAR is installed, the project can be compiled from a shell by issuing a command like this: ``mvn package``.

 Installation
 ~~~~~~~~~~~~